Agathos316/PingPongBot/README.md

 * Infura is queried for gas price estimates only every new block.
 Keeping such queries to only occur with each new block help guards against being rate limited by Infura.
 * If gas price queries are rate limited, or fail for any reason, processing of new transactions pauses until gas price estimates resume.
 * Querying missed blocks is done through the Web3 Ethereum API to avoid adding to Infura traffic, thus lowering the risk of being rate-limited by Infura.
+* The future transaction queue remains unchanged until a transaction is executed and confirmed.
+If there is a network outage causing a transaction submission to fail, the transaction queue remains unchanged, and the bot will simply try again, or successfully execute the transaction when the bot restarts.

 ### Transaction Error Management
 * The bot does not allow a new transaction to proceed until the previous transaction has been mined.
 This helps guard against conflicting nonces, or transactions being frozen in the mempool by prior unmined transactions.
 This also applies to when there is a new instance of the bot (i.e. whenever it is restarted after a failure).
 As explained in __*Initialization*__ above, the bot first checks for a still-pending transaction from an earlier instance of the bot.
 If there is a still-pending transaction, the bot will continue to listen for new blocks and ping events but will not execute any further transactions until the pending transaction is confirmed.